 The good news is that you don't need to manage any of these properties and the investment is 100% passive.
 The bad news is that many of them require you to be an accredited investor (which basically means you are a millionaire or super high earner) or have high minimum investment requirements (thousands or even tens of thousands of dollars).

 The lowest cost option I found was Diversyfund.
 They are designed for normal investors (you don't need to be an accredited investor) and they let you get started for as little as $500.

 How to Make Passive Income With No Money

-If you are completely broke and have no money you spend, there are still strategies you can use to generate passive income.
+If you are completely broke and have no money to spend, there are still strategies you can use to generate passive income.
 Some are very easy to implement, while others are going to require some effort on your part (but the payoff can be impressive).

 Let's dive into it!

 Rent Out Stuff You Already Own – did you know you can rent out your car on Turo and make hundreds of dollars a month?
 You can also rent out any extra storage space (basements, attics, spare bedrooms and even spare closets) on platforms like Neighbor.
 Of course, you can also make money renting out extra bedrooms for tourists or other people who need temporary housing through Airbnb.